-- Rewards: Umbrella term that refers to cashback, points, and any other benefits you receive for signing up for and using a credit card – Compare rewards cards
+- Rewards: An umbrella term that refers to cashback, points, and any other benefits you receive for using a credit card.

 Often times, credit card issuers offer these bonuses to newcomers.
 However, to be eligible for these bonuses, you usually have to spend a certain amount within the first few months.
-For example, if you sign up for the Platinum Card from American Express and spend $5,000 in the first three months, you can earn 75,000 membership reward points.
 You can then use the points you earn with their shopping, travel, and entertainment partners.